kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 prose.
 I wanted the opposite: a book that assumes you are playing with it, because the playground is built into the page.

-Where this course lives makes that assumption load-bearing.
+Where this course lives makes that matter even more.
 NPTEL is a MOOC; I never meet the students and there are no dedicated labs.
 A student might be on a laptop shared with a parent, on Windows 11, on a tablet with an external keyboard, or on some machine you would not